DR. DO-DIDDILY AND THE DEE-DOT'S

 Respectable young girls ignore the curfews set by worried parents and stalk the streets beneath the waxing Moon, strange suggestive songs upon their lips.
 Questioned the following day about their nocturnal excusions they deny all knowledge of them or look scornfully at their interogator, keeping a knowledgeable and haughty silence, lips turned up in barely disguised sneers.

-evening only to find her bed quite empty and the window open.
+Just last night I went to inspect my own daughters bedroom before my wife and I retired for the evening only to find her bed quite empty and the window open.
 A strangely warm and tropical breeze blew through the September streets and on it came the sounds of drunkenness and revelry.
 Between the swaying silhouettes of unfamiliar trees, red, green

 and weird blue lights twinkled like the eyes of demons.